bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 [BIP][news315 testnet4bip] and Bitcoin Core [implementation][news315
 testnet4imp] were merged in August.

-April came to an unfortunately close with news of the [arrest of two Bitcoin developers][news300 arrest] focused on privacy software, along with at least two other companies announcing their intention to stop serving U.S. customers due to the legal risks.
+April came to an unfortunate close with news of the [arrest of two Bitcoin developers][news300 arrest] focused on privacy software, along with at least two other companies announcing their intention to stop serving U.S. customers due to the legal risks.